KevinOleniczak/Windfarm-software/README.md

 # Windfarm Demo Software

 ### Purpose:
-This project is intended to demonstrate several features of AWS IoT and related services for practical use cases.
+This project is intended to demonstrate several features of AWS IoT and related services for a practical use cases.
 It leverages a 3D printed wind turbine and weather station that's documented seperately.

 The demo hardware for these models are in a seperate repo [here](https://github.com/KevinOleniczak/Windfarm-hardware).